senaite/senaite.core/src/senaite/core/scripts/README.md

 ### Requirements

-The instance must not be running, otherwise opening the database fails with `zc.lockfile.LockError`.
-Stop it first (`bin/instance stop`, or the ZEO client) and start the console against a free storage.
+With a standalone `FileStorage` the instance must not be running, otherwise opening the database fails with `zc.lockfile.LockError`.
+Stop it first (`bin/instance stop`) and start the console against the free storage.

+With a ZEO setup you do not stop the server: point `-c` at a ZEO client `zope.conf` (e.g. `parts/client_reserved/etc/zope.conf`) so the console connects through the running ZEO server as another client.
+The auto-lookup already prefers `client_reserved`, then `client1`, then `instance`.

+Buildout injects some `zope.conf` values as environment variables (via a part's `environment-vars`, e.g. `ZEO_TMP` for a ZEO client's cache dir) that are only exported by the generated runner, not by a plain shell.
+The console detects such `$(NAME)` references and, for any that are unset, seeds a throwaway temporary directory so the config parses (and the client gets its own cache, avoiding a lock clash with a running reserved client).
+To use a specific path instead, export the variable before running, e.g.
+`ZEO_TMP=/path bin/senaite-upgrade`.

 pdbpp and IPython are already available in the buildout, so `import pdb` yields the enhanced prompt and the `ipython` command works.